narenjadav-e2m/code-stacks/README.md

 # Code Base and Snippets

+## Restrict Browser Accessibility for User

+See [`restrict-frontend.php`](url:restrict-frontend.php) for an example of restricting frontend access for specific users.

 ## High-Resolution YouTube Thumbnails

 You can easily retrieve YouTube video thumbnails in different resolutions by replacing `<VIDEO_ID>` with the actual video’s ID in the URLs below: